-Our editors have scoured the internet and settled on 12 glamping sites they deem best in the Bay Area.
-This guide caters to all budgets and group sizes and includes plenty of adult-only options for couples, as well as amazing family and pet-friendly picks.
-Properties are listed according to their distance from San Francisco, with option one being the closest and option 12 being the farthest.
+We’ve scoured the internet and settled on 12 glamping sites deemed best in the Bay Area.
+This guide caters to all budgets and group sizes and includes plenty of adult-only options for couples and amazing family and pet-friendly picks.
+Properties are listed according to their distance from San Francisco, with Option 1 being the closest and Option 12 being the farthest.

 Best Glamping in the Bay Area